 - Zurowski Greenhouse

-There are two major medical facilities in Cleveland that provide various forms of cancer treatment for victims of asbestos exposure related diseases, including malignant mesothelioma: the Cleveland Clinic and the Case Comprehensive Cancer Center.
+There are two major medical facilities in Cleveland that provide cancer treatment for victims of asbestos-related diseases: the Cleveland Clinic and the Case Comprehensive Cancer Center.

-Founded in 1921, the Cleveland Clinic is a non-profit medical center which combines multi-specialty medical care with academic research.
-Its Taussig Cancer Institute provides surgical procedures, radiation therapy, chemotherapy, drug-based treatment, and other medical services to alleviate the pain and suffering caused by the symptoms and effects of mesothelioma and other asbestos-related cancers.
-In addition, doctors and scientists conduct clinical trials and research designed to develop new treatments and, eventually, a cure for cancer.
+Founded in 1921, the Cleveland Clinic is a non-profit medical center that combines multi-specialty medical care with academic research.
+Its Taussig Cancer Institute provides surgical procedures, radiation therapy, chemotherapy, and drug-based treatment options.

 2010 East 90th Street